Acerca de

 The Story of See Us, Support Us

-See Us, Support Us (SUSU) raises awareness about and increases support for children of incarcerated parents.
+See Us, Support Us (SUSU) creates a community for and raises awareness about children of incarcerated parents, highlighting their voices, strengths and needs.
 Launched in 2015 by the Osborne Association’s New York Initiative for Children of Incarcerated Parents (NYCIP), SUSU began as a month-long effort to see and support children of incarcerated parents.
 SUSU is now a year-round effort with national partners, culminating in a month of action in October.

 Despite the fact that one in 14 children experience parental incarceration, many remain unseen.
 This invisibility isolates and harms children and hinders service providers, educators, and communities from supporting them.
 Stigma, inaccurate stereotypes, and harmful narratives can further isolate children and families.
 SUSU aims to decrease stigma, build community, share supportive resources, and celebrate children who thrive and succeed when we SEE and SUPPORT them.